-- 3.1 The aim of this chapter is to examine how New Zealand's company tax rate and tax depreciation rules are likely to compare to those in other OECD countries.
-To do this we make use of a model that has been developed by the OECD. - 3.2 The OECD examines how tax provisions can affect incentives to invest by considering their impact on costs of capital, effective marginal tax rates (EMTRs) and effective average tax rates (EATRs) for a set of assets.
+3.1 The aim of this chapter is to examine how New Zealand's company tax rate and tax depreciation rules are likely to compare to those in other OECD countries.
+To do this we mainly focus on a model that has been developed by the OECD.

+- 3.2 The OECD examines how tax provisions can affect incentives to invest by considering their impact on costs of capital, effective marginal tax rates (EMTRs) and effective average tax rates (EATRs) for a set of assets.
 This can be useful in benchmarking New Zealand's tax rules against those in other countries and for examining whether New Zealand is an outlier in the way that it taxes investment.
-Our focus is on the cost of capital and the closely related EMTR measure. - 3.3 The OECD data is provided on the OECD website.
-The model that underlies these results is discussed in Hanappi (2018). - 3.4 This chapter explains key assumptions underlying the OECD modelling and reports on how New Zealand compares to other OECD countries in the OECD estimates. - 3.5 The OECD's model focuses on investment by companies.
+In this LTIB, our focus is on the cost of capital and the closely related EMTR measure.21 - 3.3 The OECD data is provided on the OECD website.22 The model that underlies these results is discussed in Hanappi (2018). - 3.4 This chapter explains key assumptions underlying the OECD modelling and reports on how New Zealand compares to other OECD countries in the OECD estimates. - 3.5 The OECD's model focuses on investment by companies.
 It only examines the effects of the company tax rate, depreciation rates and the tax treatment of inventories on costs of capital and EMTRs.
-It does not consider withholding taxes, such as New Zealand's non-resident withholding tax on interest or its approved issuer levy, or the likely impact of thin capitalisation provisions.
-It makes some assumptions about debt levels and macroeconomic parameters for its benchmarking exercise. - 3.6 The OECD modelling is helpful in providing a first cut analysis of how taxes are likely to compare across OECD countries.
+It does not consider sales taxes, withholding taxes, such as New Zealand's non-resident withholding tax on interest or its approved issuer levy, or the likely impact of thin capitalisation provisions.
+It makes some assumptions about debt levels and macroeconomic parameters for its benchmarking exercise. - 3.6 The OECD modelling is helpful in providing a first-cut analysis of how taxes are likely to compare across OECD countries.
 However, quite a bit is omitted from this analysis and some of the assumptions being used may not be the most appropriate for New Zealand.
-We will consider possible extensions to the model and modify some of the parameter values when examining costs of capital and EMTRs for New Zealand in chapter 4.
+We will consider possible extensions to the model and modify some of the parameter values when examining costs of capital and EMTRs for New Zealand in chapter 4. - 3.7 The OECD's analysis suggests that New Zealand is an outlier with high levels of taxation on inbound investment.
+However, reviewers have pointed us to two other studies, which we also discuss.
+In one of these studies, New Zealand appears to be less of an outlier.
+This is in part because this study considers taxes other than company tax provisions which may also impact on costs of capital and EMTRs while the OECD study examines company tax provisions only.
+Allowing for a broader set of taxes is likely to make New Zealand less of an outlier but it is still likely to be the case that New Zealand has high taxes on inbound investment compared with most other OECD countries.